 Have you started taking up dancing?
 While dancing for beginners can be incredibly exciting and rewarding, it can also be challenging.
 This is where lessons come in handy!
 In this article, teacher Liz T. shares what to expect and how to set yourself up for success with dance lessons for beginners…

-So you’ve signed up for your first dance class – excellent!
-Whether you are pursuing ballet, jazz, tap, modern, ballroom, salsa, or Zumba, here are some things to expect at your first lesson and tips to help you succeed in your dance training!
+So, you’ve signed up for your first dance class or you’re just about ready to – excellent!
+Whether you’re pursuing ballet, jazz, tap, modern, ballroom, salsa, or Zumba, here are some things to expect at your first lesson and tips to help you succeed as a dancer.

 Expect Fast-Paced Lessons

 Most dance classes range from 45 minutes to two hours, and there is so much to learn in that time!
 The dance class will likely be fast-paced, usually starting with a warm-up, bar work, floor routines, and then working on a choreographed dance.

 At first, this may be overwhelming especially when dancing for beginners.
 However, if you prepare yourself for class and stay focused during the lesson, you should do just fine!

 If you’re taking private beginner dance lessons and you feel like it’s too fast, you can always ask your teacher to adjust the pace more accordingly.